swyxio/spark-joy/README.md

 - Arwes - Futuristic Sci-Fi and Cyberpunk Graphical User Interface Framework for Web Apps https://arwes.dev/
 - http://augmented-ui.com/ - Futuristic, Sci-Fi shaping for any element

+### No Framework

+Instead of using a framework, [consider not using one](https://www.smashingmagazine.com/2022/05/you-dont-need-ui-framework/).

 ### CSS Resets

 more control in exchange for more work on your part.